sal2306/clinic-website/README.md

 This project is provided for **educational / demo** purposes.
 You may adapt and reuse it for your own clinic or small business projects.
 No warranty is provided — use at your own risk.

----

-*If you want, I can also create a separate `LICENSE` file (MIT, Apache-2.0, etc.) — tell me which license you prefer and I'll add it.*